 - When you have a phone call, take it standing up.

 And in the home, avoid watching TV as the first activity you do when you get in the door.
 While it might be enticing to flop down on the couch after a long day of work, this is a key opportunity add movement to your daily routine.
 Consider going for a walk outside, or even walk up and down your stairs a few times if the weather isn?t cooperating.

 Get Some Exercise!

 Crack Open A Book

 If you need more ideas on how to reduce screen time and increase activity into your daily life, we can help.
-Schedule an appointment with one of our specialists today by clicking the link or please call Pain and Spine Specialists in Maryland at 301.703.8767, or 724-603-3560 in Pennsylvania to schedule a consultation.
-Our goal is to help you strategize ways to ensure a happy and healthy back!
+Schedule an appointment with one of our specialists today by clicking the link or please call Pain and Spine Specialists in Maryland at 301-703-8767, in Pennsylvania at 724-603-3560, or in Virginia 540-433-1905 to make an appointment or use the form on our site to send us a message.